schollz/pluck/README.md

 <p align="center">Pluck text from a file.</p>

 *pluck* makes text extraction intuitive and [fast](https://github.com/schollz/pluck#current-benchmark).
 You can specify an extraction in nearly the same way you'd tell a person trying to extract the text by hand: "Okay Bob, every time you see *X* and *Y*, copy down everything until you see *Z*."
 In *pluck*, *X* and *Y* are called *activators* and *Z* is called the *deactivator*.
-The file/URL being plucked is streamed byte-by-byte and a running tally ie kept of the position of the *activators*.
+The file/URL being plucked is streamed byte-by-byte into a finite state machine that keeps track of *activators*.
 Once all *activators* are found, the bytes are saved to a buffer, which is added to a list of results once the *deactivator* is found.
-The file is read only once, and all contents being extracted are done so simultaneously.
+The file is read only once, and multiple queries are extracted simultaneously.

 ### Why?

-*pluck* was made as simpler and faster alternative to `lxml`. *pluck* doesn't just work with HTML/XML though, it will work with any text that you can specify a pattern.
-Though simple, *pluck* allows complex procedures like [extracting text in nested HTML tags](https://github.com/schollz/pluck#use-config-file), or [extracting the content of an attribute of a HTML tag](https://github.com/schollz/pluck#basic-usage). *pluck* may not work in all scenarios, so do not consider it a replacement for xpath.
+*pluck* was made as a simpler and faster alternative to xpath and regexp.
+Through simple declarations, *pluck* allows complex procedures like [extracting text in nested HTML tags](https://github.com/schollz/pluck#use-config-file), or [extracting the content of an attribute of a HTML tag](https://github.com/schollz/pluck#basic-usage). *pluck* may not work in all scenarios, so do not consider it a replacement for xpath or regexp.

 Getting Started